 Finally, she felt God say, “You tell me every day that your life is mine, yet you’re holding broadcasting back.”

 “Because you gave it to me,” Jane replied.

 “And you kept it,” she felt God say.

 That hit me hard.

-Abraham was an ideal example when he was called to sacrifice Isaac.
-He went against his will, his judgment, his understanding, and obeyed God’s calling.
+Abraham is an ideal example when he was called to sacrifice Isaac.
+He went against his will, his judgment, his understanding, yet obeyed God’s calling.

 Ironically, holding on in fear of loss is what causes us to inevitably lose.
 Matthew 10:39 plainly says, “Whoever finds his life will lose it, and whoever loses his life for my sake will find it.”

 Jane and her college roommate often prayed, “Dear God, we will go wherever You want us to go and do whatever You want us to do, just don’t make us be missionaries in China.”

 They had not wholly surrendered their lives to Christ and, therefore, would be holding themselves back if God were to call them into an opportunity with great potential.